-On 8 September 2018, the Saloon at the Royal Pavilion in Brighton re-opened to the public after a sixteen year restoration project.
+On 8 September 2018, the Saloon at the Royal Pavilion in Brighton re-opened to the public after an extensive restoration project which began in 2002.
 In this blog post I look at some of the history of the room, and pick out the three parts of the room I find most interesting: the carpet, the silks, and the wall decoration.

 The year is 1823.
 R. J. Tyers submits a patent for roller skates; Charles Macintosh of Scotland starts selling raincoats, or ‘macs’; Clement Clarke Moore’s poem ‘A Visit From St Nicholas’ was first published; and the composer Gioachino Rossini premieres his opera Semiramide in Venice.
 King George IV holds a ‘Grand Musical Party’ in the Music Room at the Royal Pavilion in Brighton, and Rossini performs as part of the evening’s festivities.
 This rounds off a busy year for George; he has already overseen the completion of work on the Saloon at his Royal Pavilion.